1 killed when motorcycle, SUV collide on I-440 in Raleigh

 The crash happened on I-440 near the off-ramp to Lake Boone Trail just after 12:30 a.m.
 No one else was injured.

-Traffic is being detoured onto Lake Boone Trail.
+Traffic was detoured onto Lake Boone Trail before the stretch cleared around 5:20 a.m.
 ABC11 is working to learn more about the circumstances surrounding the crash.

 Watch out for I-440 EB at Lake Boone Trail.
 A crash from earlier has closed this section of I-440.
 Traffic is being detoured onto Lake Boone.
 Avoid if possible or be prepared to add some time to your commute until it clears. #ABC11 #traffic— Kim Deaner (@kimdeanerabc11) November 11, 2020